sam179/jekyll-now/_posts/2018-02-18-FirstPost.md

 ---
 layout: post
-title: my first blog post: A Roadmap
+title: my first post: A Roadmap  (Yay?)
 ---

 I find myself at a precarious situation.
 I have accumulated lots of material, along with creating a list of concepts to be